bulmafinance/testnet/README.md

 2. ```FullVestingVoucherDeployment```, ```FullIVODeployment```, then change config and deploy ```NewVestingVoucher```, ```NewConvertibleVoucher```, ```NewFlexibleVoucher```

 ## Todos
-- [ ] Implement ChainlinkPriceOracle once Chainlink is on Metis.
+- [ ] Deploy ChainlinkPriceOracle once Chainlink is on Metis.
 - [ ] Implement a new price Oracle for Metis network.
 It should inherit from IPriceManager.